slerman12/UnifiedML/README.md

 > &#9432; Note that this dataset consists of *1D data* that is read into a 1D CNN and MLPs.
 UnifiedML architectures like CNN and MLP are **dimensionality-adaptive**!
 >
->By all accounts, UnifiedML should be perfectly suited to handle any dataset, domain, and modality.
+> &#9432; By all accounts, UnifiedML should be perfectly suited to handle any dataset, domain, and modality.
+Sky's the limit.

 </details>